chanoking/chanoking/README.md

 ####  :wave: Welcome to my github profile !
 I'm mostly using nestjs based on typescript 🫶

-#### :wave: I believe that second chances will form the best results.
-I'm under the stars about which i think they would be linear in the future for sure.
-I'll do my best so that 0 to 1.</p>
+#### :wave: I believe that second chances can bring the best results.
+Right now I feel like I’m under the stars, and I think the future will unfold in a straight, steady line.
+I’ll do my best to go from 0 to 1.</p>

  <br/>